 CAPITAL BUDGET

 5.1 Capital Budget.
-Unless this Agreement is terminated, by December 31 of each calendar year during the term of this Agreement (or as soon as reasonably possible), Operator shall prepare and submit to EOTT or its consideration a capital budget for the Facilities for the next calendar year.
-Such proposed capital budget shall then be approved by EOTT no later than forty-five (45) [thirty?] days after receipt thereof, with such revisions thereto as it deems appropriate.
+Unless this Agreement is terminated, by December 31, 2000 for the calendar year 2001 and on or before September 1 of each calendar year thereafter during the term of this Agreement (or as soon as reasonably possible), Operator shall prepare and submit to EOTT or its consideration a capital budget for the Facilities for the next calendar year.
+Such proposed capital budget shall then be approved by EOTT no later than thirty (30) days after receipt thereof, with such revisions thereto as it deems appropriate.
+In the event Operator proposes a Capital Budget expenditure which Operator deems necessary for the safe and prudent operation of the Facilities, and EOTT does not agree to approve such expenditure, Operator shall have the option to give EOTT not less than ninety (90) days' notice of termination of the Agreement.
 Operator will monitor the capital budget and the costs of all items or any additions thereto and shall prepare an updated capital budget for consideration by EOTT if any changes occur.
 For the purposes of this Agreement, the most current capital budget prepared by Operator and approved by EOTT shall be referred to herein as the "Annual Capital Budget."
 The form of the Capital Budget shall be established by Operator and approved by EOTT and will reflect on a category by category basis the estimated costs for capital items to keep the Facilities in good working order, excluding the items procured in connection with the services set forth in Section 3.3 hereof (individually, a "Proposed Capital Item" and collectively, "Proposed Capital Items"), of which Operator is aware and which Operator recommends be implemented during the forthcoming calendar year.
 To the extent that EOTT approves the expenditure of funds for any Proposed Capital Item, such item shall be an "Approved Capital Expenditure" and Operator shall proceed with the approved capital projects contained in the Capital Budget in accordance with its terms, and the terms and conditions of this Agreement.
-EOTT may approve or disapprove of any or all Proposed Capital Items set forth in the proposed capital budget in its sole discretion, except where the Proposed Capital Item is necessary to enable Operator to operate the Facilities as a prudent operator and to comply with Laws; provided, however, EOTT reserves to itself the right to seek bids for Proposed Capital Items in an amount greater that $1,000,000.00 or any other capital expenditures in an amount greater than $1,000,000.00, from parties other than Operator, and EOTT may award such bids to such parties as it deems appropriate.
+EOTT may approve or disapprove of any or all Proposed Capital Items set forth in the proposed capital budget in its sole discretion, except where the Proposed Capital Item is necessary to enable Operator to operate the Facilities as a prudent operator and to comply with Laws.
+Operator agrees that any Proposed Capital Items in the amount of $500,000.00 or more shall be put out for competitive bid.
 Operator shall supervise and inspect any such capital projects performed by parties other than Operator to ensure compliance with the Laws, regulatory and safety standards and to ensure that such projects meet generally accepted good engineering practices and industry standards.
-Operator and EOTT agree that the Capital Budget to be effective for the period between the Effective Date and December 31, 2000 shall be in substantially the form of Schedule 5.1 attached hereto.

 5.2 Approved Capital Expenditures.
 To the extent authorized under Section 5.1 and subject to the other requirements herein, including, without limitation, the approval requirements set forth in Section 3.5, EOTT, on behalf of the Partnerships shall pay for all Approved Capital Expenditures and Emergency Expenditures.